eclipse-iofog/iofog.org/content/docs/1.3.0/getting-started/quick-start.md

 iofogctl deploy -f /tmp/quick-start-app.yaml
 ```

-This deploys two microservices `heart-rate-monitor` and `heart-rate-viewer`.
-A server that collects (mock) data simulating the heart rate captured by a wearable device and transmitted by bluetooth, and a web application that offers a small User Interface to visualise this data live.
+This deploys two microservices: `heart-rate-monitor` and `heart-rate-viewer`.
+The former generates mock heart rate data that would normally be generated with a physical heart monitoring device, and the latter is a web application that offers a live visualisation of the generated data.

-After `iofogctl deploy -f /tmp/quick-start-app.yaml` completed, the agent will have to download each microservice image then start them.
+After `iofogctl deploy -f /tmp/quick-start-app.yaml` has completed, the agent will have to download each microservice image and start them.

-You can follow the evolution by running the command:
+You can follow the progress by running the command:

 ```bash
 watch iofogctl get microservices